Slotsholmsgade: Notable buildings and residents

 Børsen occupies most of the south side of the street.
 It now serves as headquarters for the Danish Chamber of Commerce.

 The north side of the street (No. 4-10) is lined by a row of buildings from the late 17th to mid-18th century that are all listed.
 The most notable of these is the Chancery Building at nNo.
 4, also known as the Red Mansion (Det Røde Palæ), which was built 1715–1720 to design by Johan Conrad Ernst.
 No. 6 is from 1783 and was designed by C. F. Harsdorff.
 The Storm House at No. 8, also known as the Anna Sophie Reventlow House, is from 1696 but has expanded to the west.
 The building later belonged to Frederick IV who used it first for his mistress Countess Schindel and later for his Morganatic wife Anne Sophie Reventlow.

-The Lerche House at No. 10, also known as the Württemberg Mansion, is from 1741–42 and was built by J. A. Soherr.
+The Lerche House at No. 10, also known as the Württemberg Mansion, is from 1741 to 1742 and was built by J. A. Soherr.
 It now houses the Ministry of Justice and part of the Ministry of Economic and Business Affairs.

 The modern Tjæreborg complex (No. 12) replaced the sugar refinery in the 1960s.
 It was designed by Svenn Eske Kristensen and Thomas Havning and currently houses the Ministry of Environment and Food and part of the Ministry of Economic and Business Affairs.